ISISComputingGroup/ibex_developers_manual/Install-Visual-Studio.md

 # Instructions for Visual Studio 2019
 Download installer (Visual Studio **Community** 2019 exe) from installer page https://my.visualstudio.com using your stfc email address.
-During install, select "Desktop development with C++" with these individual features:
+During install, select "Desktop development with C++" and check/enable these individual features:
 - The most recent Windows 10 SDK
+- C++ MFC support
-- MFC and ATL support
+- C++ ATL support

-- From `Individual Components` tab select Windows Universal CRT SDK (under the "Compilers, build tools and runtimes")
+Also select .NET development and "Universal windows CRT"

 # Installing a new Version of Visual Studio
 If you are on a newer version of Visual Studio then you will need to upgrade various files to take this into account.
 Below is a list of things we needed to do when upgrading to 2017 your list may be different.